The 4 Best Vitamins for Dry Skin

 Since vitamin E is fat soluble, you’ll find lots of body creams and oils on the market boosted with this skin antioxidant.
 For the most lasting power, you’ll want to find a body care product that combines both vitamins C and E, as they’re even better together than they are individually.

+As for nighttime use, we have the perfect facial oil for your vitamin E needs.
 Our Multi-Vitamin + Antioxidants PM Facial Oil is a divine blend of vitamin-rich oils, designed to act as a glam squad for your skin.
 In terms of vitamins, the gang’s all here: restorative vitamin E, vitamin C, anti-aging retinol, and anti-inflammatory vitamin D. A host of nutrient-rich fruits like apricot, pomegranate, and grapefruit penetrate deeply into the skin for an enviable radiance and lasting hydration for all skin types.